 🍽️ serving tips

-This pineapple soda is a great beverage for kids or events where alcohol isn’t being served.
-It’s also a great option for a mocktail during your next cocktail gathering!
+This pineapple soda is a great beverage for kids, and it’s a great option for a mocktail during your next gathering!

 garnish